Leveraging User-Generated Content for Enhanced Automation Strategies

 Building a Framework: From UGC to Curated Content for Automation

-Start by treating UGC as a structured input stream rather than random noise.
+Begin by treating UGC as a structured input stream, not as random noise.
 Capture signals, normalize formats, apply tagging and sentiment rules, gate approvals with measurable thresholds, then feed approved assets into automated actions (publishing, repurposing, or KPI-linked experiments).
 This sequence reduces manual triage, scales predictable outputs, and preserves creative judgment where it matters most.

 Capture and normalize disparate UGC signals